 Defending against Kentucky Default Judgments

-Go to work and you find your paycheck short.
-Head to the bank and you find the account is empty.
+Imagine going to work and finding your paycheck short.
+Heading to the bank and finding the account empty.
 All too often we hear “How can they take money from my bank account I was never served with a lawsuit.
-Kentucky Default Judgments can happen in two ways.
+Kentucky Default Judgments can happen without notice in two ways.

 First certain creditors can attach wages without a judgment

-Student loans, income taxes and certain other debts can attach your wages, bank accounts and property without even filing a lawsuit.
-Most of these debts are with the government.
-The do have to send notice to your last known address but you may have moved from that address long ago.
-These attachments do not actually have a default judgment.
+Student loans, income taxes and certain other debts can attach your wages, bank accounts and property without filing a lawsuit.
+Most of these debts which can attach assets without a judgment are with the government.
+They do have to send notice to your last known address.
+But you may have moved from that address long ago.
+These attachments are not default judgments.